FM2233/from-patterns-to-reasoning/README.md

   Liu, Qingchao and Yu, Ruohan and Cai, Yingfeng and Yuan, Quan and Wei, Henglai and Lv, Chen.

-- **Collision Risk Prediction and Takeover Requirements Assessment Based on Radar-Video Integrated Sensors Data: A System Framework Based on LLM.** `Accident; Analysis and Prevention` `2025`

-  Liu, Qingchao and Yu, Ruohan and Cai, Yingfeng and Yuan, Quan and Wei, Henglai and Lv, Chen.

 - **Intelligent Operation, Maintenance, and Control System for Public Building: Towards Infection Risk Mitigation and Energy Efficiency.** `Sustainable Cities and Society` `2023`